 Students come to Oxbow from many different school systems and districts, and sending school diploma requirements vary, school-to-school.
 We urge students to begin the conversation with their sending school early in the application process, so that any credit issues can be resolved before the student arrives on-campus.
-Many of the best public and private high schools send their students to Oxbow and support our curriculum; a list of our sending schools can be found on page 22 of this document, and on our website.
+Many of the best public and private high schools send their students to Oxbow and support our curriculum; a list of our sending schools can be found on page 16 of this document, and on our website.

 Some students have found that online courses can be a way to earn credit for coursework not offered at Oxbow.
-Credit for online coursework is at the discretion of the sending school.
 Please talk to your school about online coursework to ensure that you will receive credit before you arrive at Oxbow.
-Our Academic Dean is available to proctor tests for online courses taken through BYU.